September 6, 2012

 The Banners' desire to share vacations with their pet isn't unusual.
 In a petrelocation.com survey of more than 6,000 pet owners worldwide, 61 percent of respondents reported taking their pets on a trip of more than 50 miles at least once a year.
 Dogs are the most frequent traveling companions, but some plucky cats enjoy getting out of the house, too.

 Vacationing together can be a rewarding experience for you and your pet, but multi-species travel requires thought and planning.
-Before you hit the road with a four-legged copilot, assess whether the trip is in his best interests.
+Before you hit the road with a four-legged copilot, assess whether the trip is in their best interests.
 If your plans include activities where animals aren’t allowed, consider whether your pet will be happy and well-behaved when left alone in a hotel room.
 And as much as you may long to watch your pup frolic on the beach or to share a cozy mountain cabin with your feline friend, animals who suffer from motion sickness, anxiety in new environments, or other conditions that make travel unpleasant for them should be left at home with a trusted pet sitter.

 "One of the pluses about having dogs in the car is that I think you take better care of yourself," Fearing says.
 "We stopped more and walked around more because we had him with us."